Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 );
 ```

-You can see in the second example we only have to describe our desired final state of the UI without physically walking through each change to the UI that we want to make.
+You can see in the second example you only have to describe your desired final state of the UI without physically walking through each change to the UI you want to make.

 The other nice thing about React is it uses an adoptive approach.
 So, inside your websites and applications, you can use as much or as little of React as you wish, as suits your needs.